2023 Maine Meat Cutting School

 Details for Each Day

-• On the first day, one group will work with Dr. Rentfrow and Chef Dumas to witness a live cutting demo on how to properly break down a pork side into primals, retail cuts, and sausage.
+- On the second day, the group will work with Dr. Rentfrow and Chef Dumas to witness a live cutting demo on how to properly break down a pork side into primals, retail cuts, and sausage.
 Then participants will break down their own pig side in pairs.
 This includes quartering, creating primal cuts, fabricating retail cuts, making and forming sausage, packaging, and clean-up.
 Following the pork breakdown, we will repeat the process with lamb.
 Participants will watch Dr. Rentfrow break down a side, then they will get to break down their own side in pairs.
-The second group will accompany Dr. Knight to tour local processing facilities and farms to learn more about commercial operations and low-stress animal handling skills.

 Participants will also get access to the upcoming Virtual Maine Meat Cutting School, an online course that covers the complete breakdown of Beef, Lamb, and Pork in high-quality 4K video so you won’t have to worry about forgetting what you learned during the in-person training.